shanhaiying/ALFRED/README.md

 # Alfred Tips
 - We can use SQL like string search in Clipboard search: eg. `pa%das` search `pandas`.
+- We can use `cmd s` to save clipboard history content as the snippet.

 # Snippet working for substring